informalsystems/vdd/lightclient/verification.md

   validator set `untrustedVs`, and moreover, more than two-thirds of the validators signed
 - Expected postcondition:
-    - Returns a trusted state if:
+    - Returns `(trustedState, OK)` if:
-        - the untrusted signed header `untrustedSh` is the immediate successor of the signed header of the trusted state `trustedState`, or
+        - the untrusted signed header `untrustedSh` is the immediate successor of the signed header of the trusted state `trustedState`  [TMBC-SOUND-?], or
-        - the untrusted signed header `untrustedSh` is a successor of the signed header of the trusted state `trustedState` and the validators that have more than *max(1/3,trustThreshold)* of voting power in the trusted state `trustedState` signed the untrusted signed header `untrustedSh`
+        - the untrusted signed header `untrustedSh` is a successor of the signed header of the trusted state `trustedState` and the validators that have more than *max(1/3,trustThreshold)* of voting power in the trusted state `trustedState` signed the untrusted signed header `untrustedSh` header passes the tests [TMBC-VAL-CONTAINS-CORR] and [TMBC-VAL-COMMIT]
+	- Returns `(trustedState, CANNOT_VERIFY)` if [TMBC-VAL-CONTAINS-CORR] and [TMBC-VAL-COMMIT] fails but header is well-formed **TODO: link to invariants**
 - Error condition:
    - precondition violated
    - the untrusted signed header `untrustedSh` is not a successor of the signed header of the trusted state `trustedState`